This page last updated: 25 January 2020.

 palms of your hands on a regular basis (in our case

-every two days when they come into the house).
+every day when they come into the house).

 Oh, and while they can, in theory, be housed by catteries